 Run Barbados Marathon Weekend is one of the oldest and most prestigious road racing events in the Caribbean region.
-The 2018 event will be the 36th edition of Run Barbados.
+The event has been hosted annually since 1983.
 Runners will receive drift race t-shirts, finisher medals, the races are chip timed and there is a Friday night pasta party.
 Alan Brookes of Canada Running Series noted, “Barbados is such an awesome destination, I go way back with Run Barbados, I even created the slogan: “Come for the Run; Stay for the Fun!”
 The festivities kick off with “Signia Fun Mile” at 8 pm on Friday night.
 On Saturday afternoon the Cave Shepherd Visa Credit Card 5K Run will be followed by the Colombian Emeralds Int’l 10k race.
 Early Sunday morning the Fotress Half-Marathon and the Cave Shepherd Marathon will set out at 5am taking advantage of cooler temperatures.
 The AIMS-IAAF certified course routes will take runners through the historic UNESCO World Heritage Site of Bridgetown and along scenic coastal roads.
 Runners are treated to the sounds of steel pan music on the route and the option of crossing the finish line and running into sea.“Run Barbados” has a rich history and many friends in the running community scattered in various corners of the world.
 From Kenya to USA, Canada, UK and the Caribbean.
 While RBMW doesn’t offer the large pre-event expo or the generous loot bags associated with mega-marathons it’s the small-time charm, relaxed island life and beauty of the island that attracts repeat visitors such as Goff and so many others.
 Runner Sarah McLoughlin is another example, she has been visiting Barbados from the UK for an incredible nineteen years to holiday and take part in the annual Run Barbados event.
 Sarah’s fondness for the island and her love of running on the island continues to flourish: " It is the only country I have been to where I just relax as soon as I step off the plane.
 It is the people that make Barbados so special."
 Many world-class competitors have run through the streets of Barbados over the years especially in the 10k and the Marathon.
 John Treacy, Geoff Smith, Alberto Cova, Ron Hill, Hugh Jones, Dylan Wykes, Catherine Ndereba, Jill Hunter and Carey May to name a few.
-Wykes, the third fastest Canadian Marathoner of all time had these comments after a second place in the half marathon in 2008: At this time of year, where else in the world would you rather be?

 A flat, out and back AIMS-IAAF 5K starting from the picturesque Bay Street Esplanade and heading into the capital city of Bridgetown.
 The atmosphere on the Esplanade is electric for the Saturday races with the local “Tuk Band” providing tunes and the pre-race warm-up offered to lively calypso tunes just before the start.
 Run Barbados is a cherished December tradition in Barbados, first started in 1983.
 Many spectators line Bay Street to watch the start and welcome them back to the finish line.
 The race is chip timed and all runners receive a dry-fit t shirt, bagged finisher medal.